 There is a scene with Winston Churchill, where he demands respect because of his noble origins.
 Tommy tells him that birth doesn't matter as he was born without a birth certificate.
 If one has to get his respect, he has to earn it.
 I believe this pretty much encapsulates his philosophy.

+For the first time, this season, they have not closed a story arc.
 I am looking forward to the next season and can't wait to see what they have in store.
 I do know they plan to end in the year 1940 when bombs were dropped in Birmingham.
 I am curious to see how the rise of fascism is treated.

 I want to the end the article by paying my respects to Helen McCrory, the actress who played Polly Gray.
 She was a great actress and the world is poorer without her.